-Information relating to the bodies that oversee remuneration:
+(a) Information relating to the bodies that oversee remuneration:

-- ➤ The Board of Directors of Jamuna Bank Ltd. approved a remuneration policy in October 2013. - As per policy of the Board of Directors, the Human Resources fixed the remuneration of an employee and Financial Administration is responsible to ensure the payment of the same. - ➤ No external consultants were engaged in the remuneration process. - ➤ There is a unique job grade wise pay role for all of the employees who are working in different branches/areas of the Bank.
+- ➤ The Board of Directors of Jamuna Bank Ltd reviews the remuneration policy in May 2016. - As per policy of the Board of Directors, the Human Resources fixed the remuneration of an employee and Financial Administration is responsible to ensure the payment of the same. - ➤ No external consultants were engaged in this respect. - There is a broadband based pay role system for all of the employees who are working in the different Branches/areas of the Bank.
 The employees of the subsidiaries are also enjoying the same pay role.
-And there are no foreign subsidiaries of Jamuna Bank Limited - For the purposes of this remuneration disclosure, a Senior Management includes:
+And there are no foreign subsidiaries of Jamuna Bank Ltd. - ➤ The Senior Executives of the Bank are considered as material risk takers.
+As on 31st December 2016, a number of 05 Executives of the Bank has been considered as material risk takers as follows:

-• Managing Director 1
+• Managing Director - 1

-• Additional Managing Director (Resigned & Released) 1
+• Additional Managing Director - 1

-• Deputy Managing Directors 3
+• Deputy Managing Directors - 1

-• Head of HR 1
+• Head of HR - 1

-- Head of FAD & CFO 1
+• Head of FAD & CFO - 1